An algorithm to recognize regular singular Mahler systems: Examples

 This system is not regular singular.
-Indeed, running Algorithm \ref{Algo:dfixed} with $d=3$ shows that the dimension of $\inters$ is only $1$.
+Indeed, Algorithm \ref{Algo:dbis} returns $d=3$ and we have $\dim \inters_3=1$.
+Thus, Algorithm \ref{Algo:dfixed} returns `` False ''.

-The regular singular property can be seen as `` normal " for Mahler systems because a sufficient condition is to be Fuchsian at $0$.
-However, the generating series of an automatic sequence satisfy Mahler systems with a very precise shape : $A^{-1}(0)$ has at most one nonzero entry in each column.
-Among these systems, the Fuchsian ones appear to be the exceptions.
-Consider for example the following variation of the Baum-Sweet sequence : $(a_n)_{n \in \N}\in \{0,1\}^{\mathbb N}$, where $a_n = 0$ if and only if the binary development of $n$ contains a block of consecutive $1$ with odd length.
-A Mahler system associated to this sequence is
+The regular singular property can be seen as ``normal'' for Mahler systems since a sufficient condition is to be strictly Fuchsian at $0$.
+However, the generating series of an automatic sequence satisfies a Mahler system with a very precise shape: $A^{-1}(0)$ is well defined and has at most one nonzero entry in each column.
+Among these systems, the strictly Fuchsian property is more occasional.